bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 from the response and all of the other issued access tokens are included in the response the requested names appropriate names.

-If the RC [requested a single access token](#request-resource-single), the AS MUST NOT respond with multiple multiple access token structure unless the RC sends the `split_token` flag as described in {{request-resource-flag}}.
+If the RC [requested a single access token](#request-resource-single), the AS MUST NOT respond with the multiple access token structure unless the RC sends the `split_token` flag as described in {{request-resource-flag}}.

 Each access token MAY have different proofing mechanisms.
 If management is allowed, each access token SHOULD have different management URIs.